Partitioning Large Tables

 A primary key or unique constraint on a partitioned table must contain all the partitioning columns.
 A unique index can omit the partitioning columns; however, it is enforced only on the parts of the partitioned table, not on the partitioned table as a whole.

 GPORCA, the Greenplum next generation query optimizer, supports uniform multi-level partitioned tables.
-If GPORCA is enabled (the default) and the multi-level partitioned table is not uniform, Greenplum Database executes queries against the table with the legacy query optimizer.
+If GPORCA is enabled (the default) and the multi-level partitioned table is not uniform, Greenplum Database executes queries against the table with the Postgres Planner.
 For information about uniform multi-level partitioned tables, see About Uniform Multi-level Partitioned Tables.

 For information about exchanging a leaf child partition with an external table, see Exchanging a Leaf Child Partition with an External Table.